-MMEA COUNCIL POSITIONS AND APPLICATION PROCESS
+MMEA COUNCIL POSITIONS

 The MA MEA Executive Board has adopted the following councils and council positions, in alignment with the NAfME Organizational Structure.
 These councils are:

 Council for Band Education strives to share best practices, foster the growth of wind and percussion students of all abilities, and provide materials to aid in band program success.